devijavvadi5/health-checks-repo/README.md

 # health-checks-repo
-scripts that checks the health of the computer
+scripts that checks the health of my computers